allenbronshtein/nest_vsenv/README.md

 If you choose to create your own local env just run:

-nest new <project-name>, and dont forget to add missing fields in launch.json
+nest new project-name, and dont forget to add missing fields in launch.json

 it will enable you to breakpoint and debug